If you are getting the recommended amount of slumber — seven to nine hours a night — you’re spending about one-third of your life asleep.

 If you’re sleeping for 7 to 9 hours each night, but only 10 percent of that is deep sleep, you’re not getting the 90 minutes you need and might still be tired each day.
 A sleep study may help you figure out what is going on.

 There are a number of possible causes that you might want to discuss with a doctor, including:

 - general sleep disorder

 - obstructive sleep apnea

 - getting too much sleep

 - other health conditions that cause fatigue

 Scientists agree that sleep is essential to health, and while stages 1 to 4 and REM sleep are all important, deep sleep is the most essential of all for feeling rested and staying healthy.

-The average, healthy adult gets roughly one to two hours of deep sleep per eight hours of nightly sleep.
+The average healthy adult gets roughly 1 to 2 hours of deep sleep per 8 hours of nightly sleep.
 There are various ways to gauge whether you are, from personal trackers to a sleep study.

-If you are waking up tired on a regular basis, it’s a good idea to talk to a doctor.
+If you’re waking up tired on a regular basis, it’s a good idea to talk to a healthcare provider.